Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modularis evaluation

 \section{Modularis evaluation}

-In this section, we evaluate Modularis performance to traditional monolithic operators by analyzing the performance of a distributed hash join and a distributed \texttt{GROUP BY} operators.
-Then, we analyze its performance in more complex query plans such as sequences of joins and TPC-H queries.

-All of the experiments were run using all available cores from a cluster of 8 machines (specifications in Table~\ref{tab:machinespecs}).
-Otherwise, the cluster size used is explicitly stated.
-Regarding the MPI implementation, we use OpenMPI 3.1.4 as opposed to foMPI~\cite{gerstenberger2014enabling} used by \textcite{Barthels2017} because foMPI is specific for Cray machines.
-Finally, we run each query five times and report the average among such runs.
+In this section, we first compare Modularis to commercial systems on TPC-H queries on two hardware platforms: RDMA and serverless.
+We then analyze the performance of the system against a distributed hash join.
+Finally, we show the runtime of a distributed \texttt{GROUP BY} operator and variations of plans for sequences of joins.
+We run all of the RDMA experiments using all available cores from a cluster of 8 machines (specifications in Table~\ref{tab:machinespecs}).
+Regarding the MPI implementation, we use OpenMPI 3.1.4 as opposed to foMPI~\cite{gerstenberger2014enabling} used by \cite{Barthels2017} because foMPI is specific to Cray machines.
+Finally, unless otherwise mentioned, we run each experiment five times and report the average among such runs.